-The University of Oregon and the Graduate Teaching Fellow Federation (GTFF) began the collective bargaining process for a new contract in November of 2018.
-Negotiations are expected to continue into the spring term.
-The current three-year contract expired on March 31, 2019.
-The university will continue to honor the expired contract until a new one is in place.
+The University of Oregon and the Graduate Teaching Fellows Federation (GTFF) began the collective bargaining process for a new contract in November of 2018.
+The parties reached a tentative agreement at mediation on October 29, 2019, and the union's members have ratified the new contract.

 GTFF represents graduate employees.
 Graduate employees are graduate students who work part-time performing teaching and teaching-related duties, research duties, and/or administrative duties.
 In the fall term of 2018, there were 1,487 graduate employees working for the university.
 The overview of graduate student employment provides more information.

 Graduate employees are vital to the teaching and research mission of every college, school, department, and center on our campus.
 As both students and employees, they fill a unique role, and the university greatly values the critical work they do supporting academic and research pursuits.
 It is our goal to maintain graduate programs that are successful and competitive now and in the future.

 The agreement reached achieves the goal of providing a competitive compensation package to attract and retain top talent and position our graduate programs for long-term success.
 It invests meaningful dollars in increasing salaries for all graduate employees while also continuing to invest in GE health care by increasing funding each year of the contract and incentivizing the GTFF Trust to manage future premium increases.
 It also includes important terms related to interests we share with GTFF – diversity, inclusion, summer support through implementation of a new summer GE position, and support for students with families.

 - 3% increase to minimum GE salaries each year of the contract.

 - 1.4% increase to GE salaries above minimum each year of the contract.